Toronto South Detention Centre

 The Toronto South Detention Centre officially opened on January 29, 2014 replacing the Toronto Jail, the Toronto West Detention Centre, and the demolished Mimico Correctional Centre.

 Facilities

-The facility consists of two parts; A maximum-security building that can house up to 1,650 remanded offenders awaiting trial, and a medium-security building, known as the Toronto Intermittent Centre (TIC) that can house up to 320 inmates serving primarily weekend or other intermittent sentences.
+The facility consists of two parts; A maximum-security building that can house up to 1,650 remanded accused awaiting trial, and a medium-security building, known as the Toronto Intermittent Centre (TIC) that can house up to 320 inmates serving primarily weekend or other intermittent sentences.
 The maximum-security building is the first in Ontario to be constructed from prefabricated concrete cells that can be stacked with a minimal support structure.
 Designed by Zeidler Partnership Architects, the modular cell units were built and shipped from Tindall Corporation facility in Atlanta, Georgia.

 History

 On May 9, 2008, the then Ministry of Community Safety and Correctional Services announced plans to build a new, larger correctional centre on the site of the Mimico Correctional Centre, which would replace the Mimico Correctional Centre, the Toronto (Don) Jail, and the Toronto West Detention Centre.
 The existing correctional centre closed on December 5, 2011, and Phase 1 of the new facility, the 320-bed Toronto Intermittent Centre began accepting prisoners on December 9, 2011.
 The old correctional centre buildings were then demolished to make room for Phase 2 of the Toronto South Detention Centre, which was completed in November 2012.
 The Toronto South Detention Centre (Phase 2) officially opened on January 29, 2014.